 Are you, like John, treating your own entrepreneurial journey like one big MMO?

-Keep the end in mind, but focus today on simply levelling up.
+Keep the end in mind, but focus today on simply leveling up.

 At every level, grow your powers, your team, and your luck.